 - polyeurothane finish

-Step 4: Insert the dowels into the corks.I used a hammer to gently pound (is that an oxy moron or what?) my dowels into the cork holes.
-This was easier than trying to push them in my hand and it ensured that I got the dowel in the full 1 inch.
+Step 4: Insert the dowels into the corks.I used a hammer to gently pound my dowels into the cork holes.
+This was easier than trying to push them in by hand and it ensured that I got the dowel in the full 1 inch.
 If you wanted to, you could even use a little wood glue to make sure it stays in place.

 Step 6: Paint with a clear polyeurothane coat for weatherproofing.